O woman, great is your faith: be it done for you as you desire!

 Most of you will know, that I hold the traditional understanding that sexual relations are meant to be within marriage as that has always been understood in the Church – that that is somehow more beautiful and a part of the overall plan of God in our creation.
 We know that in the Anglican world (and beyond) there is much discussion about this.
 I personally have not been convinced by modern arguments for changes, and I’ve read many of them, but I am open to listening and if you want to speak to me personally about this I am willing.

-One of the three purposes for marriage itself is a remedy for lust – or the hallowing or making holy of the union between a man and a woman.
+One of the reasons given for Marriage itself has been that it is a remedy for lust – the hallowing of the union between a man and a woman, or in the older language: for a remedy against sin, and to avoid fornication; that such persons as have not the gift of continency might marry, and keep themselves undefiled members of Christ’s body.
 But what if we’re not married according to that traditional understanding?
 That’s what the modern world struggles to understand.
-Calls for greater compassion are always welcome, but then we will disagree on what is true compassion.

 Well what can we agree on?
-I think we can all agree, that dwelling on lustful thoughts in our minds is breaking the 6th commandment, you shall not commit adultery – Jesus has spoken this clearly in the Sermon on the Mount (St Matthew 5:27-30).
+I think we can all agree, that, whether we are married or not married according to the traditional understanding of marriage, dwelling on lustful thoughts in our minds is breaking the 6th commandment, you shall not commit adultery.
+Jesus has spoken this clearly in the Sermon on the Mount [St Matthew 5:27-30].
 So the dwelling on heterosexual or homosexual or any other kind of sexual thoughts is an oppression that is destructive to our souls and leads to an objectification of others – it undermines true love.
 The growth of internet porn, the horrors of hidden sexual slavery, the sexual abuse of children are grievous manifestations of the danger of unchecked lustful thoughts.
 It all begins with the lie that we can pursue these thoughts in our minds without hurting others and that it will somehow help us, that it is what we really need.
 And yet it blinds us from the goodness in others, leads to exploitation, and it blinds us from seeing the goodness of God and His purposes in Creation.
 It is not rocket science – so long as we’re dwelling on lustful thoughts, our mind is not thinking upon God nor truly loving our neighbour.

 The breaking through this oppression, if we’re suffering lustful thoughts, begins with confessing them, acknowledging the truth that we are oppressed.
 It may need to involve being accountable to someone else – a friend, a spouse, a priest.
 We can take practical steps to avoid situations of temptation – what images are we filling our minds with? how are we looking at others when we look at them? and most importantly, choosing to fill one’s mind with the true direction of our hearts desire, the deepening of our life of prayer, the reading of Scripture, engaging in the Sacramental life, using all the means we are given by God to stay close to Him.

 God says through Jeremiah – the heart is deceitful above all things, and desperately sick, who can understand it?
-[Jeremiah 17:5-10] Jesus says, Out of the heart of man come all sorts of evil thoughts, and one of the evils he then mentions is fornication.
+[Jeremiah 17:5-10] Jesus says, Out of the heart of man come all sorts of evil thoughts, and one of the evils he then mentions is fornication [St Matthew 15:19].
 God reminds us in Jeremiah and Jesus reminds us in his teaching to look at the fruit of our actions from our thoughts, and encourages us to purify our hearts that we might bear good fruit.

 If we know of a loved one who is oppressed, let us offer prayers for that person to Jesus this morning.
 If we see some oppression in our thoughts today, or in our actions, then let us confess it soon, and be assured of God’s perfect forgiveness through the Cross of Christ and be strengthened through our love of Jesus as we receive His Body and Blood given for us.